Search Results

 Search results for claim form.

-...misrepresentation, which provides a remedy for a buyer if a seller makes a misrepresentation about an item being sold.
-6. A misrepresentation is: a statement of fact; made by one contracting party to another; before or at the time the contract is formed; that the purchaser relies on in entering into the contract; and which proves to be wrong.
-If a misrepresentation is proved, the purchaser is entitled to a remedy, whether the misrepresentation was made innocently or deliberately.
+...Did KE misrepresent the condition of the vehicle by describing it as “a bit of wear and tear but a great ute”?
+26. A misrepresentation is a statement of fact, made by one contracting party to another, before or at the time the contract is formed, upon which the purchaser relies, and which proves to be wrong.
+If a misrepresentation is proved, the purchaser is entitled to damages (compensation) even if the misrepresentation was made innocently and not deliberately.
+27. The onus

 ...matter had been set down for hearing with no notice of the witness or a brief of evidence from her, and the request for new evidence was made three months after the submissions for the appellant were filed. (c) On 24 August 2022, Ms Koloni requested leave to adduce a digital footprint report provided by the Corporation.
 On 30 August 2022, Judge Henare declined leave to allow the new evidence at the hearing, repeating its discussion in the earlier Minute regarding new evidence...